 Areas of Specialisation

 During the second year (some may start as early as end of first year), students focus on training in their chosen field of expertise.
 Advanced courses are typically offered on a two-year cycle and may be complemented by reading courses or independent studies in fields of interest to the student and to faculty members.

 The INSEAD-Wharton Alliance

-INSEAD’s alliance with The Wharton School is part of a major strategic partnership between the two schools. exchanges and visits of doctoral students are major pillars of this long-standing relationship.
-Each school offers complementary centres of expertise and campus locations for a compelling global network that no other school can offer, whereby PhD students registered largely benefit from the collaborative relationship and exchange across two schools.
+INSEAD’s alliance with The Wharton School is part of a major strategic partnership between the two schools.
+Each school offers complementary centres of expertise and campus locations for a compelling global network that no other school can offer.
+Exchanges and visits of doctoral students are major pillars of this long-standing relationship.
+PhD students largely benefit from this collaborative relationship between the two schools.
 Some financial aid may be available through the Alliance Centre for Global Research and Development for exchanges and other research-related activities, all subject to prior approval by both schools.
 About the INSEAD-Wharton Alliance.